defaultsamson/solar-colony/README.md

 The `push.sh` script is mostly designed for my personal use to deploy on my website, however, you can install the [Browser Sync](https://browsersync.io/) Node.JS package and easily host a live website using `./push.sh live`.
 Just be sure that in `./game/shared/Constants.js` you have set `LOCAL_DEBUG = true`, otherwise the game will try to use server SSL keys.

-To "compile" the JS into a minified version execute `./compile.sh 1` then execute `./compile.sh 2`.
-You may ignore the warnings, just look at the errors at the bottom, and fix them manually in `test.js`.
-Once there are no more errors, then run `./compile.sh 3` to finish compiling.
-You will also need to go into `index.html` and replace all the scripts with a single one pointing to `./compiled.js`.
+To "compile" the JS into a minified version, execute `./compile.sh` and follow the instructions.
+If you're having trouble and want to start fresh, run `./compile.sh clean` to remove the temp files and start fresh.
+You will also need to go into `index.html` and replace all the scripts with a single script pointing to `./compiled.js`.

 ## Server Setup